circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/1- General Template -Fly.md

 - Tom Thorough
 - Diana Helpful

 ## Biosample
 > Description of biological entity that was monitored / measured/ experimented on.
 > Typical content will have information about:
 >
-> -Species;
+ -Species;
-> -Strains used;
+ -Strains used;
-> -Age / developmental stage;
+ -Age / developmental stage;
-> -Sex;
+ -Sex;
-> -If experiments were done in vivo / Ex vivo / In vitro;
+ -If experiments were done in vivo / Ex vivo / In vitro;
-> -Sample type: Whole fly / organ / tissues/ cells / extracts.
+ -Sample type: Whole fly / organ / tissues/ cells / extracts.

 ## Husbandry
 > Describe how flies were cultured.
-> Include temperature, humidity, diet, housing.
+  - Temperature
+  - Humidity
-> When applicable, include the time when food was offered
+  - Diet and time when food was offered
+  - Housing.

 ## Entrainment
 > Describe light/dark cycles.
 e.g., *Newly eclosed males were collected and entrained 4 to 7 days in a 12-h:12-h light:dark (LD) cycle*

 ## Experimental design
->Here you will describe your experimental design.
+> Here you will describe your experimental design.
 Some suggestions based on typical circadian experiments are added below.

-### Sleep measurement
-> Describe the monitoring system and how fly activity was measured.
-e.g., *"Individual flies were placed into approximately 65 mm tubes, which were then placed into Trikinetics Drosophila Activity Monitoring System (www.Trikinetics.com, Waltham, Massachusetts)"*
-> Refer to images taken of the device used that are present in the dataset.
-> Describe how sleep was defined (e.g, *"sleep was defined as periods of quiescence lasting 5 min or longer"*.

 ### Stimuli
 > Describe any type of stimuli such as vibration, light, olfactory, touch, hot or cold temperature, sound, electrical etc.
 > Describe any type of deprivation applied such as food, water, rest, sleep, mobility, etc.
 > Add the timing (ZT) and duration of stimuli, as well as to which individuals it was applied.

 ### Mating
 > Describe mating experiments such as mating success or mating competition.
-> Add number of individuals of each sex involved, developmental stage and time (ZT).
+ - number of individuals of each sex involved
+ - developmental stage
+ - time (ZT).
 > Add how mating success or competition was measured.

 ## Measurements
 > For any type of measurement, describe when and which flies were collected, which parts were dissected for analysis and the number of samples.
-Separate README files with more details can be included with each data type.
+> If necessary, include separate README files for each data type.
 For example, a separate README file for Imaging experiments and a separate README file for gene expression experiments.
+> Describe measured techniques and the measured data.

+### Sleep measurement
+> Describe the monitoring system and how fly activity was measured.
+e.g., *"Individual flies were placed into approximately 65 mm tubes, which were then placed into Trikinetics Drosophila Activity Monitoring System (www.Trikinetics.com, Waltham, Massachusetts)"*
+> Refer to images taken of the device used that are present in the dataset.
+> Describe how sleep was defined (e.g., *"sleep was defined as periods of quiescence lasting 5 min or longer"*).

 ### Imaging
 > Include links to protocols and a description of sample preparation and mounting for imaging.
-> Include microscopy or any other imaging system details such as name of equipment, filters used, magnification, etc.
+> Image acquisition:
+  - Instrument
+  - Image acquisition parameters (filters used, magnification, etc.)
+> Image data:
+  - Describe if you are sharing raw, processed, and/or segmented images.
+  - File formats
+  - Image dimensions
+  - Channel information
+  - Image processing methodology

 ### Gene expression / Immunocytochemistry / Transcriptomics or other
 > Include all details necessary to reproduce the data.
 This might include links to external protocols.
-> See [Gene expression omnibus guidelines](https://www.ncbi.nlm.nih.gov/geo/info/MIAME.html) for data submission, where they describe critical elements to include in datasets
+> See [Gene expression omnibus guidelines](https://www.ncbi.nlm.nih.gov/geo/info/MIAME.html) for data submission, where they describe critical elements to include in genomic datasets

-### Measured data
-Activity

-### Measurement technique
-Infrared beam (TriKinetics)

-### Measured data
-RNA levels in R5 neurons

-## Measurement technique
-Fluorescence activated cell sorting and RNA-seq